Ada-Developers-Academy/core-unit-3/tests/reading-tests.md

 - Replit.com
 - Learn code challenges on this curriculum platform

 When we have bigger projects with different environments, such as React JS projects, we will run tests on our local machines.
+As we get increasingly comfortable with Jest, we may even start writing our own tests.
 For now, we can focus on reading tests and building our skills to pass them.

 ## Reading Tests Without Learning Syntax